lidofinance/lido-improvement-proposals/LIPS/lip-25.md

 #### 6.3.
 Contract version upgrade

-For correct migration to the new version of the Accounting Oracle contract, the existing initialize methods should be updated, and the new `finalizeUpgrade_v2` external method should be implemented.
+For correct migration to the new version of the `AccountingOracle` contract, the existing initialize methods should be updated, and the new `finalizeUpgrade_v2` external method should be implemented.

 ```solidity
 function initialize(